SAONetwork/minio/wiki/quickstart_nodejs.md

 });
 ```

 Run the script with `node downloadFile.js`.
-This script downloads the 'sao-test' file from the 'nodejs' bucket and prints its content.
+This script downloads the 'sao-test' file from the 'platformId' bucket and prints its content.

 ## Conclusion

-You should now have a working Node.js application that interacts with a Minio server configured to work with SAONetwork.
-You can use this application to create buckets, upload files, and download files.
+You should now have a working Node.js application that interacts with a Minio server configured to work with SAO Network.
+You can use this application to upload and download data.
+In SAO Network, the 'bucket' concept is represented as 'platformId', which doesn't need to be created beforehand.
+This simplifies the process of uploading and downloading files.
+However, the bucket creation step is still necessary for Minio to function correctly.